 Some of the operational differences observed among years, and described in the text that follows, were due to identified system constraints (see general description in Section 1.4).
 For instance, a number of the BR1 and BR2 units had been "de-rated" during the earlier BRGMON-8 study years (i.e., 2013 to 2015) which constrained the diversion volume that could be run through the generating units in those years (Matt Casselman, BC Hydro, pers. comm.).
-From 2016 to 2020, works to upgrade the generating units at the Bridge generating station coupled with reduced storage in Downton Reservoir contributed to higher diversion volumes, particularly during spring or summer in those years.
+From 2016 to 2021, works to upgrade the generating units at the Bridge generating station coupled with reduced storage in Downton Reservoir contributed to higher diversion volumes, particularly during spring in those years.
 Once the capital improvements at BR1 and BR2 are complete, the units will be operational at their rated capacities and the constraints on diversion conveyance will be alleviated.

-The seasonal patterns of BR1 and BR2 discharges in 2020 were generally lower than previous monitoring years in winter and early spring, increased in late spring and then decreased in summer and fall (which included some extended outages in late September and early October) (Figure 3.1).
+The pattern of BR1 and BR2 discharges in 2021 were higher than the Modified Operations averages in all seasons except summer and there were only two extended (i.e., \geq 24 hr) outage periods (Figure 3.1).
 For total differences among seasons, refer to Table 1.1 in Section 1.4.
-Peak diversion discharges in Year 8 (2020) were between 130 m3·s-1 and 150 m3·s-1 on several dates in May and June, which were between 20 m3·s-1 and 40 m3·s-1 higher than peak rates in previous years, possibly due to the completion of upgrades on some of the de-rated generating units.
-On an hourly basis, discharges varied between maximum and minimum values on only a few dates as the units were cycled between on and off.
-However, overall, the amount of within-day cycling throughout the year from 2015 to 2020 was much lower than what was implemented in the earlier study years (i.e., 2013 and 2014; Sneep 2015).
+Peak diversion discharges in Year 9 (2021) were between 120 m3··s-1 and 130 m3··s-1 on a few dates in April and December, which were lower than peak rates in 2020 (i.e., 148 m3··s-1) but on par with the highest rates in all other monitoring years.
+Discharges varied between maximum and minimum values on only a few dates as the units were cycled between on and off.
+However, overall, the amount of within-day cycling throughout the year from 2015 to 2021 was much lower than what was implemented in the earlier study years (i.e., 2013 and 2014; Sneep 2015).

 Figure 3.1 Total Discharges from the Bridge 1 and Bridge 2 Generating Stations into Seton Lake from January to December.
-Hourly and daily means for Year 8 (2020) are shown in the upper plot, and daily means for each monitoring year (2013 - 2020) are in the lower plot.
+Hourly and daily means for Year 9 (2021) are shown in the upper plot, and daily means for each monitoring year (2013 - 2021) are in the lower plot.

 A summary of "outages" (or shutdowns of the generating units) among study years is provided in Table 3.1 for comparison.
 Since outages can be brief (i.e., <1-hour duration), they are not always reflected as a zero value in the hourly discharge record.
-For this reason, we conservatively tallied the number of hours per season and per year when mean hourly discharge was <20 $\text{m}^3 \cdot \text{s}^{-1}$ (combined for all generating units) to reflect the relative number of hourly periods that included a shutdown (or near shutdown) of all units.
-The total number of station outage-hours at BR1 and BR2 were markedly reduced starting in Year 3 (2015 to 2020 range = 197 to 765 hours) relative to Years 1 and 2 (range = 1084 to 1,814 hours) (Table 3.1).
-The number in 2020 (n= 367) was still near the lower end of the range across years and, on a seasonal basis, the highest number occurred during fall (n= 311).
-As in Years 3, 5, 6 and 7, shutdowns were very minimal during the summer of Year 8, and were virtually non-existent in winter, similar to Years 2, 4, 5, 6 and 7.
-Outages of \geq 24-hour duration in 2020 (n= 12) were in the middle of the range across years (e.g., 1-29), and all occurred in fall.
+For this reason, we conservatively tallied the number of hours per season and per year when mean hourly discharge was <20 m 3 ·s $^{-1}$ (combined for all generating units) to reflect the relative number of hourly periods that included a shutdown (or near shutdown) of all units.
+The total number of station outage-hours at BR1 and BR2 were markedly reduced starting in Year 3 (2015 to 2021 range = 197 to 765 hours) relative to Years 1 and 2 (range = 1084 to 1,814 hours) (Table 3.1).
+The number in 2021 (n= 88) was the lowest documented to-date.
+On a seasonal basis, the highest number occurred during fall (n= 83).
+As in Years 3, 5, 6, 7 and 8, shutdowns were very minimal during the summer of Year 9, and were virtually non-existent in winter, similar to Years 2, 4, 5, 6, 7 and 8.
+Outages of \geq 24-hour duration in 2021 (n= 2) were at the low end of the range across years (e.g., 1-29), and all occurred in fall.